jhorton25/Portfolio/finalproject1.md

 # Method and medium
-I plan on completing my final project using Tableau and Canva.
+I plan on completing my final project using Tableau and Shorthand.
 I want to create data visualizations using Tableau and utilize Canva to put it all together in a very smooth webpage.
 I want the audience to have a very nice experience that will leave a very positive impression on them.